First Grade Reading Vocabulary

-Providing new readers with books that are at a level that provides just enough challenge and not too much frustration is key to developing a long lasting interest in reading.
-VocabularySpellingCity lists three popular reading level measurement systems for each book on the 1st grade literature list.
-Knowing the reading levels of the books will help you match word lists to your grade one curriculum.
-In first grade, the lists for independent reading are words that the students know and understand but are still learning to read.
-Audio supports such as reading and spelling each word from the list and audible sentence cues help beginning readers learn their words quickly.
+As a teacher, you know that it is important for new readers to read books that are at a level that provides just enough challenge and not too much frustration.
+VocabularySpellingCity notes three popular reading level measurements for each book on the kindergarten list.
+Knowing the reading levels helps you match word lists to your kindergarten curriculum.
+The lists for independent reading are words that the students know but are learning to read.
+When pre-readers work with games like Audio Word Match, they make connections between the letters on the page and the words they speak.

 Independent Reading and Read-Aloud Books